Autofire/elemedals/INSTALL.md

 If you run on Linux, you'll have to compile the Anura engine. (https://github.com/anura-engine/anura) Note that this will ''probably'' get fixed soon.
 Frogatto's binaries should be coming around the corner soon.

 If you run Mac, I assume you can also compile the Anura engine.
 Haven't tested it.

+**UPDATE**: You will want to check Anura's wiki! (https://github.com/anura-engine/anura/wiki) I wish I had known about this sooner!